Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 This coupling between the kinetic and macroscopic levels is illustrated schematically in \cref{fig:training_micro_macro}, where training occurs in the kinetic space while observables are recovered by projection at each step.

 If the governing macroscopic equation \cref{eq:conservation} is known exactly, the lifting step requires only the initial and boundary conditions.
-In more general cases—when the governing dynamics are partially known or approximate—multiple lifting procedures may be employed to ensure that the kinetic representation accurately captures the observed system behavior.
+In more general cases---when the governing dynamics are partially known or approximate---multiple lifting procedures may be employed, and their adequacy must be checked against the observed system behavior.